sahasatvik/Competitive/README.md

 # Competitive Programming Puzzles

-This repository contains some interesting puzzles, which I had fun coding.
+This repository contains solutions to some interesting puzzles, which I had fun coding.